-- F. Housing Conversions without Consent of City Staff or Council: Where any employment lands, public/quasi-public, or other land use designations are converted to residential without City staff certification of consistency with General Plan policies, require an elevated inclusionary mandate (i.e., at least at the 50% level) to maximize the development of affordable housing developed there.
-Mandate fees necessary to mitigate for transportation, parks, and fiscal impacts, as well. - G. CalTrans Sites for Homeless: After additional communication, the Mayor's Office has recently received several potential sites on CalTrans property for the development of micro housing for the homeless.
-Include an assessment on the safety and viability of those sites within the "Bridge Housing" analysis that the Housing Department will bring back to Council in the next month. - H. State Advocacy for Tax Increment Financing for Affordable Housing: Our concerted efforts to advocate for legislative action for affordable housing funding, in such bills as SB 2, SB 3, and SB 35, have borne fruit in this session, as a result of the leadership of members of our Bay Area delegation, including Senator Jim Beall, Assemblymembers David Chiu, and Ash Kalra.
+- E. Housing Conversions without Consent of City Staff or Council: Where any employment lands, public/quasi-public, or other similar land use designations are converted to residential without City staff certification, amend the General Plan or applicable ordinances to require an elevated inclusionary mandate (i.e., at least at the 50% level) to maximize the affordable housing developed on that site.
+Mandate fees necessary to mitigate for transportation, parks, and fiscal impacts, as well. - F. CalTrans Sites for Homeless: After additional communication, the Mayor's Office has recently received several potential sites on CalTrans property for the development of micro housing for the homeless.
+Include an assessment on the safety and viability of those sites within the "Bridge Housing" analysis that the Housing Department will bring back to Council in the next month. - G. State Advocacy for Tax Increment Financing for Affordable Housing: Our concerted efforts to advocate for legislative action for affordable housing funding, in such bills as SB 2, SB 3, and SB 35, have borne fruit in this session, as a result of the leadership of members of our Bay Area delegation, including Senator Jim Beall, Assemblymembers David Chiu, and Ash Kalra.
 Working with them, and through the Big 11 City Mayors, advocate for a permanent restoration of tax-increment financing for affordable housing, to gradually supplant dollars lost through the elimination of redevelopment agencies.